KuchanaV/prompt-driven-java-components-/README.md

 I want to implement Security for this service
 Consider below points
-* Authorization and authentication with spring security
+* Authorization and authentication with Spring Security
-* Add role based autorization
+* Add role-based authorization
+* Use method-level authorization annotations in controller classes
-* Should follow clean code structure
+* Follow clean code structure
-* Best security practices
+* Apply best security practices
-* Handling authentication and Authorization errors
+* Handle authentication and authorization errors with proper HTTP status codes and messages
-* Dont use depricated security methods
+* Do not use deprecated security methods

 I want to implement rest service call communication using Feign cliet consider below points